All Episodes

 And it may be the case.

-You know, you may when you call the doctor, call a hospital, call the insurance company, you may get somebody on the phone from Mumbai.
+You know, you may, when you call a doctor, call a hospital, call the insurance company, you may get somebody on the phone from Mumbai.

-Well, but before I before you hear what Harry Reid said, this is a f this is another great story embarrassing the regime.
+Harry Reid, well, before you hear what Harry Reid said, this is another great story embarrassing the regime.

 This is from the AP.

-President Obama's top health officials says that scam artists are taking advantage of the new insurance law to peddle phony policies, just like there are scam artists peddling phonos phony census forms.
+President Obama's top health official says that scam artists are taking advantage of the new insurance law to peddle phony policies, just like there are scam artists peddling phony census forms.

-The Health and Human Services Secretary, Kathleen Sibelius, said today that she's writing state officials about a proliferation of scams involving the new health care law, which Obama signed March 23rd.
+The Health and Human Services Secretary, Kathleen Sebelius, said today that she's writing state officials about a proliferation of scams involving the new health care law, which Obama signed March 23rd.

 Federal fraud investigators are also keeping a sharp eye.